Azure/blackbelt-aks-hackfest/labs/day1-labs/03-create-aks-cluster.md

     ```

 You should now have a Kubernetes cluster running with 2 nodes.
 You do not see the master servers for the cluster because these are managed by Microsoft.
 The Control Plane services which manage the Kubernetes cluster such as scheduling, API access, configuration data store and object controllers are all provided as services to the nodes.

+In the Azure portal, you will see the AKS cluster present under the Resourcegroup that you have mentioned in the previous commands.

+You will also see an additional Resource Group with a naming convention `MC_<ResourceGroup>_<ClusterName>_<Location>` in the Azure portal.
+This is a new Resource Group that gets created automatically which contains all the infrastructure components of your AKS cluster.